-Holds Ratios for popular materials is 4 holds per individual item (ex.
-Gambling Man by David Baldacci, 16 holds equals 4 copies of the title).
-Based on circulation trends and current popularity of an author or subject the Collection Development Librarian will determine how many copies to keep of a title after circulation slows and hold needs are met.
-(Please see Discarding of Library Material for further information.)
+GFPL attempts to keep the hold ratio to 4/1 (ex.
+Gambling Man by David Baldacci, 16 holds equals 4 copies of the title) for currently published materials.
+This ratio may not be the case for items purchased by partner libraries, that do not meet our Collection Policy guidelines or if GFPL has acquired more copies of a title and the ratio between partner libraries is unevenly distributed.
+Based on circulation trends and current popularity of an item, the Collection Development Librarian will determine how many copies to keep of a title after circulation slows and holds needs are met.
+(Please see Discarding of Library Materials for further information.)